Temple Terrace, Florida: Potter Palmer years

 Temple Terrace is one of the first planned golf-course communities in the United States (1920).
 The town plan was created by town planner and landscape architect George F. Young, who also created the plan for nearby Davis Islands (Tampa) and McClelland Park (Sarasota), among others.
 The architecture was designed in the Mediterranean-Revival style by two different architects in two different periods.
 The first phase was in 1921 by noted Tampa architect M. Leo Elliott (Centro Asturiano de Tampa and Old Tampa City Hall) designed the initial houses and the public buildings.
 In 1926 renowned New York architect Dwight James Baum (architect of John Ringling's Cà d'Zan, the Hotel El Verona in Sarasota, and the West Side YMCA in New York City) also designed residences in Temple Terrace.

 There are fifteen houses and buildings designed by Elliott remaining in the city, the largest collection of his work anywhere.
 In addition, there are over 35 houses in the city designed by architect Dwight James Baum, which is thought to be the largest collection of his work in the Southeast.

 Temple Terrace struggled through the 1930s like the rest of Florida.
 Building activity began to pick up again after World War II.
 There is now a fine collection of mid-century modern homes and buildings, at least two of which were designed by well-known architect Frank Albert DePasquale.

 Florida College

-Florida Bible Institute bought the old Country Club Clubhouse in the late 1930s from the city for back taxes and remains a cherished part of Florida College.
+Florida Bible Institute bought the old Country Club Clubhouse in the late 1930s from the city for back taxes; it remains a cherished part of Florida College.
 Florida College is now a private liberal arts college (founded in 1946) and occupies some of the community's oldest buildings, including the Temple Terrace Country Club, which is now Sutton Hall.
 Billy Graham attended Florida Bible Institute, which owned the property now occupied by Florida College, in the late 1930s.
 In his autobiography, he writes that he received his calling "on the 18th green of the Temple Terrace Golf and Country Club".
 A Billy Graham Memorial Park is on the east side of the 18th green on the river.